Back to all posts

 The problem is that platform listings are often optimized for short-stay confidence, not long-stay proof.

 A listing might show a nice living room but not the chair you will use for calls.
 It might say “workspace” but mean a small dining table.
 It might show a washer but not explain building laundry rules.
-It might have great reviews from weekend guests that say very little about a four-week work stay during a high-demand event window.
+It might have excellent weekend reviews that say almost nothing about a four-week work stay during a high-demand event window.

 For a deeper channel-specific comparison, read Book Direct vs Airbnb for monthly apartments in CDMX.